-Fundraising Activities.
 To support children's health and school nutrition education efforts, school fundraising activities during the school day will only sell non-food items or foods and beverages that meet or exceed the USDA Smart Snacks guidelines.
 Schools will also encourage fundraising activities that promote physical activity.
+As a further restriction, Any School Fundraising activities must not occur in the location where school meals are being purchased or eaten, and all sales must be compliant with Smart Snacks rules.